spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/porting-guide/tutorial-portingguide-setup.md

 ### Step 2: Copy files from the Template project

 Your project needs some extra files and folders to run with the GDK.
-Copy these files from the template project that you set up earlier in the [Before you start]({{urlRoot}}/content/tutorials/porting-guide/tutorial-portingguide-intro#before-you-start) section.
+Copy these files from the template project that you set up earlier in the [Before you start]({{urlRoot}}/content/tutorials/tutorial-porting-guide#before-you-start) section.

 To do this: Open File Explorer and navigate to the root of the `StarterTemplate` repository.

 Copy all of the files and directories below to your `<ProjectRoot>`:

-* `\TP_SpatialGDK\spatial\`
-  This folder contains <a bunch of stuff that SpatialOS needs>?
+* `\TP_SpatialGDK\spatial\` This folder contains the files that SpatialOS needs to run a deployment.
 *  `\TP_SpatialGDK\LaunchClient.bat`
-  The GDK uses this script to launch a local client-worker
+  The GDK uses this script to launch a local Unreal client-worker and connects it to a local SpatialOS deployment.
 * `\TP_SpatialGDK\LaunchServer.bat`
-  The GDK uses this script to launch a local server-worker-instance
+  The GDK uses this script to launch a local Unreal server-worker and connects it to a local SpatialOS deployment.
 * `\TP_SpatialGDK\ProjectPaths.bat`
-  The LaunchClient and LaunchServer scripts use this script to locate the files and directories they need.
+  This script is used by the LaunchClient.bat and LaunchServer.bat scripts to specify the project environment when those scripts are run.

    Your project's directory structure should now resemble: